omniscientjs/omniscient/examples/reactions/README.md

-# REACTions - Demo for using omniescent and immstruct with React
+# REACTions - Demo for using omniscient and immstruct with React

 Install dependencies
 ```